 Peter March is a Senior Interaction Design Consultant in New York City, where he is part of the core leadership team of the Interaction Design Association and the Service Design NYC network.
 As a seasoned interaction designer, he has worked with a remarkably wide range of clients across multiple industries, including Hershey’s, Dannon, Merrill Lynch, Bank Of New York, Citibank, Discovery Channel, HP, Microsoft and Toyota.

 I had a great experience the first time I took a class with Cooper Professional Education, so I was really looking forward to seeing how the company would approach its Service Design Immersive.
-Hosted at Designit’s New York headquarters in Brooklyn, the class was taught by two instructors, Tammy Su and Talli Pinhasi, who provided real-world examples from their experience in the field.
+Hosted at Designit’s New York studio in Brooklyn, the class was taught by two instructors, Tammy Su and Talli Pinhasi, who provided real-world examples from their experience in the field.
 It was especially helpful to hear how the concepts they taught could be applied to actual project work.

 Overall, I think the class provided a good foundation for understanding the basic principles of service design and how to approach business challenges through the lens of service design.
 Furthermore, designers and user experience professionals who are tired of focusing on a single-client touchpoint will find it particularly valuable; the class demonstrates the importance of addressing the entire ecosystem of the customer experience, across all touchpoints, to meet all of the users’ needs.